mozman/ezdxf/docs/source/dxfinternals/dxftags.rst

 50-58             Angles in degree
 62                Color number (fixed)
-66                "Entities follow" flag (fixed), only in INSERT and POLYLINE entities 67                Identifies whether entity is in modelspace or paperspace 68                Identifies whether viewport is on but fully off screen, is not active, or is off 69                Viewport identification number
+66                "Entities follow" flag (fixed), only in INSERT and POLYLINE entities 67                Identifies whether entity is in modelspace (0) or paperspace (1) 68                Identifies whether viewport is on but fully off screen, is not active, or is off 69                Viewport identification number
-70-78             Integer values such as repeat counts, flag bits, or modes 210, 220, 230     X, Y, and Z components of extrusion direction (fixed) 999               Comments
+70-78             Integer values such as repeat counts, flag bits, or modes 210, 220, 230     X, Y, and Z components of extrusion direction (fixed) 310               Proxy entity graphics as binary encoded data 330               Owner handle as hex string
+347               MATERIAL handle as hex string
+348               VISUALSTYLE  handle as hex string 370               Lineweight in mm times 100 (e.g. 0.13mm = 13).
+390               PLOTSTYLE handle as hex string
+420               True color value as 0x00RRGGBB 24-bit value
+430               Color name as string
+440               Transparency value 0x020000TT 0 = fully transparent / 255 = opaque
+999               Comments
 ================= =======